bsmg/modelsaber/README.md

-# modelsaber
+# ModelSaber
-Repository for Beat Saber avatars, sabers, and platforms.
+Repository for Beat Saber Avatar, Sabers, and Platforms